Genesis has a lot of criticism thrown at it, but does the creation story fail scientific study?

 This article aims to look at the problems with Genesis chapter one in the Bible and seeks, if possible, for a scientific interpretation of Genesis.

-Here I aim to show that the creation account in the book of Genesis is historically accurate.
+Could the creation account in the book of Genesis be historically accurate?

 Table of Contents menu